Pointwise Maximal Leakage: Definition, interpretations and properties

 denotes the (value of the) \emph{conditional information density}.
 In the remainder of this paper, when the joint distribution used to calculate pointwise maximal leakage or information density is clear from the context, we do not specify it as a subscript.

-The following lemma provides several useful properties of pointwise maximal leakage.
+The following lemma collects several useful properties of PML.
 The proof of the lemma is provided in Appendix~\ref{sec:porperties_lemma_proof}. \begin{lemma} Pointwise maximal leakage satisfies the following properties: \begin{enumerate} \item (Upper/lower bounds).
 Given an arbitrary but fixed prior $P_X$, for all mechanisms $P_{Y \mid X}$ and all $y \in \mathrm{supp}(P_Y)$ it holds that

 where the left-hand side inequality holds with equality if and only if $P_{Y \mid X=x}(y) = P_{Y \mid X=x'}(y)$ for all $x,x' \in \mathrm{supp}(P_X)$, and the right-hand side inequality holds with equality if and only if $P_{X \mid Y=y}(x^*) = 1$ for some $x^* \in \argmin_{x \in \mathrm{supp}(P_X)} P_X(x)$.